-Females of reproductive age (beginning anywhere from 11-16 years of age) experience cycles of hormonal activity that repeat at about one-month intervals.
-Menstru means "monthly"; hence the term menstrual cycle.
-With every cycle, a woman’s body prepares for a potential pregnancy, whether or not that is the woman’s intention.
+Women or people AFAB of reproductive age (beginning anywhere from 11 to 16 years of age) experience cycles of hormonal activity that repeat at about one-month intervals.
+With every cycle, your body prepares for a potential pregnancy, whether or not that’s your intention.
 The term menstruation refers to the periodic shedding of your uterine lining when pregnancy doesn’t occur that cycle.
 Many people call the days that they notice vaginal bleeding their “period.”

-There are four major hormones (chemicals that stimulate or regulate the activity of cells or organs) involved in the menstrual cycle: follicle-stimulating hormone, luteinizing hormone, estrogen, and progesterone.
+There are four major hormones (chemicals that stimulate or regulate the activity of cells or organs) involved in the menstrual cycle.
+These hormones include:

 This phase starts on the first day of your period.
 During the follicular phase of the menstrual cycle, the following events occur:

-- Two hormones, follicle stimulating hormone (FSH) and luteinizing hormone (LH) are released from the brain and travel in the blood to the ovaries.
+- Two hormones, follicle stimulating hormone (FSH) and luteinizing hormone (LH) are released from your brain and travel in your blood to your ovaries.

-- The hormones stimulate the growth of about 15-20 eggs in the ovaries, each in its own “shell,” called a follicle.
+- The hormones stimulate the growth of about 15 to 20 eggs in your ovaries, each in its own “shell,” called a follicle.

 - As estrogen levels rise, like a switch, it turns off the production of follicle-stimulating hormone.
 This careful balance of hormones allows the body to limit the number of follicles that will prepare eggs to be released.

 - As the follicular phase progresses, one follicle in one ovary becomes dominant and continues to mature.
 This dominant follicle suppresses all of the other follicles in the group.
 As a result, they stop growing and die.
 The dominant follicle continues to produce estrogen.